pdol9/ft_malcolm/README.md

 headers by default (i.e., TCP, UDP, IP, Ethernet).

 It then sends an ARP request which is part of broadcast frame.
 In this case ARP request is sent to each host in LAN.
-Only the target host replies to source (spoofed) IP address, which results in creating / updating entry in its ARP Table.
+Only the target machine replies to source (spoofed) IP address, which results in creating / updating entry in its ARP Table.

 ## Installation